psycopg/psycopg/docs/basic/from_pg2.rst

     None  # no more results

-Remember though that you cannot use server-side bindings to :ref:`execute more than one statement in the same query <multi-statements>`.
+Remember though that you cannot use server-side bindings to :ref:`execute more than one statement in the same query <multi-statements>`, if you are passing parameters to the query.

 .. _difference-cast-rules: